benjaminwwong/novum/README.md

 # novum
 This is a repository for my Winter 2023 ENGL 208B Maker Project.

-It is a "board game" played with a computer oracle that explores ideas from class including the central idea of people going through technological change.
+It is interactive fiction.
+It explores the ideas of humans going through change.

+The deliverable will be a python program that runs the game as well as a video/cast of the game being played.